Zackattak01/Significant-Figure-Calculator/README.md

  A small library for calculating expressions with significant figure

 # Usage
 A `SigFigCalculator` object must be created.
-Then with this object call `Evaulate(string expression)` on it passing the expression.
+Then with this object call `Evaluate(string expression)` on it passing the expression.
 You will be returned a `SigFigCalculatorResult` which will have a value indicating Success, the unrounded and rounded values, and if applicable, an error message.

 Due to how to the logic is built when mixing addition/subtraction and multiplication/division the number with the lowest number of sig figs will be used even if that number is used in addtion or subtraction.